 How to speed-up Joomla performance on Windows Server IIS: 8 important, but simple, tips to improve & speed up Joomla.
 Add caching, gzip compression, set your sessions & optimize MySQL database functions...
 Provide your visitors with a blazing fast Joomla website!

 For WordPress, a lot of posts are available to optimize WordPress performance.
 Drupal's performance can be improved with the BOOST module, and there's PHP optimization in general (Dutch article).
 But what about Joomla?
 Read on, how we optimize and improve Joomla's performance and loading speed easily.

-All Joomla! performance changes and optimizations can be made through the administrator back-end of Joomla!, or by downloading and editing the
+All Joomla changes and optimizations can be made through the administrator back-end, located at the /administrator URL, or by downloading and editing the

 configuration.php file.
 Don't know how to download and edit the

 configuration.php file?
 Have a look at my Dutch article on how to edit files through FTP (Google Translate the article, or just look at the screenshots).

 Let's start tuning Joomla, speed-up Joomla with just a few config settings.